Uberi/University-Notes/PHIL350/PHIL350.md

 # 25/11/15

 The final exam is basically a subset of the questions from the study guide (posted on LEARN) and from the questions at the beginning of each set of slides.
-On the final we choose a subset of those questions, which we choose several to answer.
+On the final we choose a subset of those questions to answer.

 The **empiricists** argue that science is in fact objective and value-free, as long as the methods are followed correctly.
 In other words, the quality of science done doesn't depend on the beliefs/experiences/values/etc. that one has.